Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 \subsection{Simulation for Esophageal Cancer Treatments}

-We apply QRGMM to an esophageal cancer simulation model, comparing its performance with CWGAN.
+We apply QRGMM to an esophageal cancer simulation model, comparing its performance with other models.
 Developed by \cite{hur2004cost} and \cite{choi2014statins}, this model evaluates aspirin and statin chemoprevention strategies for \emph{esophageal adenocarcinoma} (EAC) and \emph{Barrett's esophagus} (BE) management.
 EAC, a predominant esophageal cancer subtype whose incidence has increased dramatically in recent decades \citep{choi2014statins}, develops from BE as a precursor condition.
 While aspirin and statin effectively reduce BE-to-EAC progression \citep{kastelein2011nonsteroidal}, patient outcomes depend on factors including age, weight, lifestyle habits, and individual drug responses.
 The model simulates quality-adjusted life years (QALYs) by tracking health state transitions until death for BE patients under various treatment regimens.
 It serves as a benchmark for evaluating methods that solve \emph{ranking and selection with covariates} (R\&S-C) problems \citep{shen2021ranking,li2024efficient}.
 The code is available at \url{https://simopt.github.io/ECSim}.

-The model has four inputs $\bx = (x_1, x_2, x_3, x_4)$, where $x_1 \in [55,80]$ is the starting age of treatment regimen \citep{naef1972conservative}, $x_2 \in [0,0.1]$ is the annual BE to EAC progression rate \citep{hur2004cost}, $x_3 \in [0,1]$ is aspirin's progression reduction effect, and $x_4 \in [0,1]$ is statin's progression reduction effect.
+The model has four inputs $\bx = (x_1, x_2, x_3, x_4)$, where $x_1 \in [55,80]$ is the treatment start age \citep{naef1972conservative}, $x_2 \in [0,0.1]$ is the annual BE to EAC progression rate \citep{hur2004cost}, $x_3 \in [0,1]$ is aspirin's progression reduction effect, and $x_4 \in [0,1]$ is statin's progression reduction effect.
 The model outputs quality-adjusted life years (QALYs) for two treatments: $Y_1(\bx)$ for aspirin and $Y_2(\bx)$ for statin.
 Given their independence, the conditional distributions given $\bx$ can be estimated separately.